jackjliew/ai-openscale/tutorial-adv-cars.md

 title: Trust and transparency for your machine learning models with {{site.data.keyword.aios_short}}
 description: Monitor your machine learning deployments for bias, accuracy, and explainability
 duration: 120
-intro: In this extended tutorial, you will provision IBM Cloud machine learning and data services, create and deploy machine learning models in Watson studio, and configure the new IBM {{site.data.keyword.aios_full}} product to monitor your models for trust and transparency.
+intro: In this extended tutorial, you will provision {{site.data.keyword.Bluemix}} machine learning and data services, create and deploy machine learning models in Watson studio, and configure the new IBM {{site.data.keyword.aios_full}} product to monitor your models for trust and transparency.
 takeaways:
 - See how {{site.data.keyword.aios_short}} provides trust and transparency for AI models
-- Understand how IBM Cloud services and Watson Studio technologies can provide a seamless, AI-driven customer experience
+- Understand how {{site.data.keyword.Bluemix}} services and Watson Studio technologies can provide a seamless, AI-driven customer experience

 copyright:
   years: 2018, 2019